langjam/jam0001/Boole/README.md

 in the weekend of saturday the 21st of august by Noah Jadoenathmisier, Julius de Jeu, Jonathan Brouwer and Jonathan Dönszelmann.

+# Additional Documentation
+We are Dutch students, so obviously we travel a lot by train.
+As you know, you can do a lot of things at train stations.